usgpo/bill-status/README.md

->The 117th Congress job runs at 4, 8, and 12 every 4 hours; prior Congresses run daily.
+>The current Congress job runs at 4, 8, and 12 every 4 hours; prior Congresses run daily.

 # Bill Status #